vAbdullh/Express-MongoDB-User-Authentication-System/README.md

 # Express-MongoDB User Authentication System
 This is my first backend project where I use MongoDB and Express to implement a user authentication system.
-It includes password hashing using bcrypt for enhanced security. visit the Page and try it online: [click here](http://auth2.abdullh.tech/) its connect to active backend.git
+It includes password hashing using bcrypt for enhanced security. visit the Page and try it online: [click here](http://auth2.abdullh.tech/) its connect to active backend.

 ## Incoming Goals
 - Implement user role management